robertlugg/easygui/README.md

 EasyGUI is a module for very simple, very easy GUI programming in Python.
 EasyGUI is different from other GUI libraries in that EasyGUI is NOT event-driven.
 Instead, all GUI interactions are invoked by simple function calls.

 EasyGUI runs on Python 2 and 3, and does not have any dependencies beyond python and Tk.
+Linux Python 2 users will have to run `sudo apt-get install python-tk` and Linux Python 3 users will have to run `sudo apt-get install python3-tk` to install Tkinter.

 Example Usage
 -------------